simone-gasparini-94/philosophers/README.md

 ## Description
 Simulation of the **Dining Philosophers problem** using `pthreads` (POSIX Threads).

-For an explanation of the Dining Philosophers problem refer to:
+For an explanation of the Dining Philosophers problem, refer to:

 https://en.wikipedia.org/wiki/Dining_philosophers_problem